What is the Title IV code?

-The first place you may want to check out is the free scholarship links on our website.
+The first place you may want to check out is the free scholarships link on our website.
 Check local business and organizations in your area such as Papa Johns, Wal-Mart, Elks Club, etc… Guidance Counselors are also a great place to start for high school juniors and seniors.
 Also, the Financial Aid Office will send e-mail information on scholarships as we get them.
-Plus we have a few scholarship books here in the office.

 How does a student get a work-study job?

 First, you must be determined to be federally eligible.
 A Financial Aid Counselor can determine this from the results of your FAFSA and your Financial Aid award package.
 Second, you need to contact the Student Employment Office at (423) 614-8699 they will have you complete an applications or submit a resume to firstname.lastname@example.org.
 Third, the Student Employment Office will try to place you in a position suitable to your skills and qualifications.
 Fourth, the Student Employment Office will try to find an office that is interested in hiring you, that particular office will contact the FAO and advise us as to how many hours a week you will be working.
 See the Lee University catalog for more information.

 Are there any forms to be filled out for Federal Work Study?

 When a student has been awarded work-study, a Work Agreement must be signed by the student and the department supervisor before the student may begin working.
 Tax information such as a W-4 or an I-9 Form listing two official forms of identification (state or federal) are required for first time workers.
 See the Lee University catalog for more information.

 How much can be earned in the Federal Work-Study program?

 Work-study jobs are normally based on 10 hours per week at minimum wage $7.25.
 Total award for the year is $2,320.
 See the Lee University catalog for more information.

 Does this money get applied to my bill?